drupal-ukraine/dcamp-site/README.md

 # Install VirtualBox (if you use MacOS or Windows):
 # https://docksal.io/installation/#macos-virtualbox

-# Up and run project
+# Up start project containers
 # If your Docksal VM is not yet started it will ask you.
-fin p start
+fin project start

-# Start the project
+# Rebuild your local instance with last content and changes.
 fin rebuild

 # Wait till finish.
 First time it takes 10-15 minutes for downloading of the database.